-All of these factors can disrupt your life and even cause tension in your relationship.
-In addition to these changes, the lower levels of estrogen in your body can cause a decrease in the blood supply to the vagina.
+All of these factors can disrupt your life and even cause tension in your relationship(s).
+In addition to these changes, the lower levels of estrogen in your body can cause a decrease in the blood supply to your vagina.
 This can cause dryness.
-When you don’t have the right amount of lubrication in the vagina, it can be thin, pale and dry.
-This can lead to painful intercourse.
+When you don’t have the right amount of lubrication in your vagina, it can lead to painful intercourse.

-Don’t be afraid to talk to your healthcare provider about any decreases you are experiencing in your sex drive.
+Don’t be afraid to talk to your healthcare provider about any decreases you’re experiencing in your sex drive.
 Your provider will discuss options to help you feel better.
-For example, vaginal dryness can be treated with over-the-counter, water-soluble or silicone lubricants.
-Your healthcare provider can also prescribe estrogen or nonestrogen hormones to treat the vaginal tissue.
-This may be prescribed in a low-dose cream, pill or vaginal ring.
+For example, you can treat vaginal dryness with over-the-counter (OTC), water-soluble or silicone lubricants.
+Your healthcare provider can also prescribe estrogen or non-estrogen hormones to treat the vaginal tissue.
+They can prescribe this in a low-dose cream, pill or vaginal ring.

 Not all people experience a decreased sexual desire.
 In some cases, it’s just the opposite.
 This could be because there’s no longer any fear of getting pregnant.
 For many, this allows them to enjoy sex without worrying about family planning.

-However, it’s still important to use protection (condoms) during sex if not in a monogamous relationship.
-Once your doctor makes the diagnosis of menopause, you can no longer become pregnant.
-However, when you are in the menopause transition (perimenopause), you can still become pregnant.
-You also need to protect yourself from sexually transmitted infections (STIs) by wearing a condom.
-You can get an STI at any time in your life (even if you are not getting a period).
-STIs like HPV (human papilloma virus) can lead to cervical cancer.
+However, it’s still important to use protection (condoms) during sex if you’re not in a monogamous relationship.
+You still need to protect yourself from sexually transmitted infections (STIs).
+You can get an STI at any time in your life, even after menopause.

 Yes, you can still have an orgasm after menopause.
-An orgasm may feel hard to achieve once you have reached menopause, but there is no physical reason to prevent you from having an orgasm.
-Using lubricants and increasing foreplay can help with discomfort.
-Try to be open with your partner about your feelings and talk to them about what feels good.
+An orgasm may feel hard to achieve once you’ve reached menopause, but there’s no physical reason to prevent you from having an orgasm.

-Andropause, or male menopause, is a term given to describe decreasing testosterone levels in men.
-Testosterone production in men declines much more gradually than estrogen production in women at about 1% per year.
-Healthcare providers often debate calling this slow decline in testosterone menopause since it’s not as drastic of a hormone shift and doesn’t carry the same intensity of side effects as menopause in women.
-Some men will not even notice the change because it happens over many years or decades.
+Andropause, or male menopause, is a term that describes decreasing testosterone levels in men or people assigned male at birth (AMAB).
+Testosterone production in men declines about 1% per year — much more gradually than estrogen production in women.
+Healthcare providers often debate calling this slow decline in testosterone “menopause” since it’s not as drastic of a hormone shift and doesn’t carry the same intensity of side effects as menopause in women.
+Some men won’t even notice the change because it happens over many years or decades.
 Other names for the male version of menopause are age-related low testosterone, male hypogonadism or androgen deficiency.

 A note from Cleveland Clinic

 Menopause is a natural and normal part of the aging process.
-Once you are in menopause, you have gone 12 months without a menstrual period.
-It is common to experience symptoms like vaginal dryness and hot flashes.
+Once you’re in menopause, you’ve gone 12 months without a menstrual period.
+It’s common to experience symptoms like vaginal dryness and hot flashes.
 Be open with your healthcare provider about the symptoms you’re experiencing and how they impact your quality of life.
 They can recommend treatments to manage your symptoms and make you more comfortable.